xm-emaxwell/xm-labs-salesforce-casealert/README.md

 # Salesforce - Case Alert
-This is a one-way integration with Salesforce that will trigger an xMatters flow when a case is created or updated.
+This is a one-way integration with Salesforce that will trigger an xMatters flow when a case is created.
 It can be used along with the builtin xMatters Salesforce steps to create a closed-loop integration.

 Salesforce will send the xMatters flow the case information along with getting details for the associated Salesforce account, case creator, case owner, and case modifier.
 It can also be modified to process Salesforce sObject custom fields.